 - a.
 Description The Human Rights Office faces increasing demand for language accessibility services due to the growing diversity of Prince William County (PWC).
 This initiative will fund \$45,000 for contracted services to support non-English speaking clients through the translator and interpreter agreements.
-Additionally, \$5,000 will be used for HRO staff to attend the annual Equal Employment Opportunity Commission (EEOC) training to stay updated on evolving EEOC laws, including new regulations, compliance manual updates and case law. - b.
-Service Level Impacts This initiative for additional resources aligns with the County's 2021-2024 Strategic Plan to improve government services, enhance the quality of life, and promote a customer-focused approach in a multilingual community, Specifically Goal 2: Safe & Secure Community, Action Strategy SS3:A: Identify and address the disparities that affect historically marginalized groups in PWC and QE5:D Engage County government to offer opportunities and/or training for workforce development.
+Additionally, \$5,000 will be used for HRO staff to attend the annual Equal Employment Opportunity Commission (EEOC) training to stay updated on evolving EEOC laws, including new regulations, compliance manual updates, and case law. - b.
+Service Level Impacts This initiative aligns with the County's 2025-2028 Strategic Plan by providing additional resources to improve government service accessibility, enhance quality of life, and promote a customer-focused approach in a multilingual community.